An $\alpha$-potential game framework for $N$-player dynamic games: Introduction

-Recently, a more general form of dynamic game called Markov $\alpha$-potential game is proposed by \cite{guo2023markov}, with the introduction of a parameter $\alpha$ and an associated $\alpha$-potential function to capture interactions of players and their heterogeneity for $N$-player non-cooperative discrete-time Markov games with finite states and actions.
-They establish the existence of $\alpha$-potential function for discrete-time Markov games, and show that maximizing the $\alpha$-potential function yields an approximate Nash equilibrium (NE).
+Recently, a more general form of dynamic game called Markov $\alpha$-potential game is proposed by \cite{guo2023markov} for $N$-player non-cooperative Markov games with finite-state, finite-action, and discrete-time state transition.
+The introduction of a parameter $\alpha$ and an associated $\alpha$-potential function enables capturing the interactions of players and their heterogeneity.
+They establish the existence of $\alpha$-potential function for discrete-time Markov games, and show that maximizing the $\alpha$-potential function yields an $\alpha$-Nash equilibrium (NE).
 Meanwhile, they identify several important classes of dynamic $\alpha$-potential games.
-However, except for the optimization framework to find the $\alpha$-potential function, they do not provide any analytical characterization of the $\alpha$-potential function, which is the most crucial element for analyzing Markov $\alpha$-potential games and their (approximate) NE.
+These present new potential applications, in addition to various potential games explored earlier in transportation systems \cite{zhou2021power}, power networks \cite{ibars2010distributed}, and multi-agent robotics \cite{kavuncu2021potential, sun2023distributed, sun2024imagined}, along with more recent studies \cite{leonardos2021global, mao2021decentralized, song2021can, zhang2021gradient, ding2022independent, fox2022independent, maheshwari2022independent, narasimha2022multi, guo2024towards}.

+In this paper, we propose and study general dynamic $\alpha$-potential games, including stochastic differential games with continuous state-action space, and with continuous-time state transition.
+Similar to the $\alpha$-potential game in the discrete-time setting in \cite{guo2023markov}, this general $\alpha$-potential game framework reduces the challenging task of finding approximate NE in a dynamic game to a (simpler) optimization problem of minimizing a single function.

+In the framework of $\alpha$-potential games, there are two key mathematical questions: finding and optimizing the $\alpha$-potential function, and analyzing the magnitude of $\alpha$.
+In the discrete-time setting with finite state and finite action, these two questions have been answered in \cite{guo2023markov} by formulating a semi-infinite linear programming (SLP) problem such that its optimal solution is the $\alpha$-potential function and its minimum yields the $\alpha$.
+However, this SLP approach does not apply to continuous-time and arbitrary state-action spaces.